 I walked around taking it all in.
 Everything was just as I had read and expected it to be—men and women cooking over campfires next to their tents, sharing stories from the past; the sound of cannon blasts so loud that my ears hurt; soldiers in uncomfortable-looking uniforms carrying rifles with bayonets that made them taller than the men carrying them.
 It was all so epic.

 Then I heard it.
 A man screaming in pain, or at least acting like it.
 I turned the corner and saw the medical tent.
 I froze.
 The pile of severed limbs covered in “blood” had probably been purchased from a novelty store, but they were all too real to my pre-adolescent eyes.
 A man in a once white, now crimson apron was wielding an instrument that looked a lot like my dad’s hacksaw.
-Then I noticed the “wounded” man who was being held down on the table by several other men.
+Then I noticed the “wounded” man surrounded by several other men holding him down.
 Young as I was, I could easily figure out what was going to happen next.
-I was shocked.
+The experience shocked me.
 What I had just witnessed was all I could think about for the rest of the day.

 My entire understanding of the Civil War changed in an instant.
 It wasn’t as though I hadn’t read about the medical treatments of the time, but that was just words in a textbook that I quickly glossed over to get to the exciting battles.
 Now the realities of the war had become palpable for me.